blocklet/media-kit/.aigne/doc-smith/docs/guides-custom-plugin.md

 export default App;
 ```

 In this example, when the 'AI Image' tab is clicked, the `onShowPanel` function is executed.
-It takes the `panelRef` and uses `ReactDOM.createRoot` to render the `<MyCustomPanel />` component inside it.
+It takes the `panelRef` and uses `ReactDOM.createRoot` to render the `MyCustomPanel` component inside it.
 We also pass the `uppy` instance to our custom component so it can interact with the Uploader, for example, by adding a generated file.

 ## Next Steps